rbajek/rasa-java-sdk/README.md

 }
 ```

-in the last step, we need to set the URL of our endpoint in the "endpoints.yml":
+and the last but not least - we need to set the URL of our endpoint in the "endpoints.yml":

 ```yml
 action_endpoint: